Skyrmion: Topological charge or winding number

 where $\epsilon^{\mu\nu\alpha\beta}$ is the totally antisymmetric Levi-Civita symbol (equivalently, the Hodge star, in this context).

 As a physical quantity, this can be interpreted as the baryon current; it is conserved: $\partial_\mu \mathcal{B}^\mu = 0$, and the conservation follows as a Noether current for the chiral symmetry.

 The corresponding charge is the baryon number:

+Which is conserved due to topological reasons and it is always an integer.
+For this reason, it is associated with the baryon number of the nucleus.

 As a conserved charge, it is time-independent: $dB/dt = 0$, the physical interpretation of which is that protons do not decay.

 In the chiral bag model, one cuts a hole out of the center and fills it with quarks.
 Despite this obvious "hackery", the total baryon number is conserved: the missing charge from the hole is exactly compensated by the spectral asymmetry of the vacuum fermions inside the bag.

 Magnetic materials/data storage

 One particular form of skyrmions is magnetic skyrmions, found in magnetic materials that exhibit spiral magnetism due to the Dzyaloshinskii–Moriya interaction, double-exchange mechanism or competing Heisenberg exchange interactions.
 They form "domains" as small as 1 nm (e.g. in Fe on Ir(111)).
 The small size and low energy consumption of magnetic skyrmions make them a good candidate for future data-storage solutions and other spintronics devices.

 Researchers could read and write skyrmions using scanning tunneling microscopy.
 The topological charge, representing the existence and non-existence of skyrmions, can represent the bit states "1" and "0".
 Room-temperature skyrmions were reported.

 Skyrmions operate at current densities that are several orders of magnitude weaker than conventional magnetic devices.
 In 2015 a practical way to create and access magnetic skyrmions under ambient room-temperature conditions was announced.
 The device used arrays of magnetized cobalt disks as artificial Bloch skyrmion lattices atop a thin film of cobalt and palladium.
 Asymmetric magnetic nanodots were patterned with controlled circularity on an underlayer with perpendicular magnetic anisotropy (PMA).
 Polarity is controlled by a tailored magnetic-field sequence and demonstrated in magnetometry measurements.
 The vortex structure is imprinted into the underlayer's interfacial region by suppressing the PMA by a critical ion-irradiation step.
 The lattices are identified with polarized neutron reflectometry and have been confirmed by magnetoresistance measurements.

 A recent (2019) study demonstrated a way to move skyrmions, purely using electric field (in the absence of electric current).
 The authors used Co/Ni multilayers with a thickness slope and Dzyaloshinskii–Moriya interaction and demonstrated skyrmions.
 They showed that the displacement and velocity depended directly on the applied voltage.

 In 2020, a team of researchers from the Swiss Federal Laboratories for Materials Science and Technology (Empa) has succeeded for the first time in producing a tunable multilayer system in which two different types of skyrmions – the future bits for "0" and "1" – can exist at room temperature.